paritytech/polkadot/roadmap/implementers-guide/src/node/utility/candidate-validation.md

 execution request:

-1. **OOM:** The host might have been temporarily low on memory due to other processes running on the same machine.
+1. **OOM:** The host might have been temporarily low on memory due to other processes running on the same machine. **NOTE:** This case will lead to voting against the candidate (and possibly a dispute) if the retry is still not successful.
 2. **Artifact missing:** The prepared artifact might have been deleted due to operator error or some bug in the system.
 We will re-create it on retry.

-**NOTE:** Both cases will lead to voting against the candidate (and possibly a dispute) if the retry is still not successful.

 #### Preparation timeouts